codefori/vscode-ibmi-walkthroughs/content/code-ibmi-start/compile.md

 This will show a dropdown of the available Actions for the open source file.
 Use the arrow keys to select which Action you'd like to run and hit enter to select it.

 ![](compile.png)

+You can also run Actions without opening source members

+1. right click on any source member in the object browser
+2. select 'Run Action'
+3. get the same Action selection appear